fixie-ai/ai-jsx/docs/internal/dev-notes.md

 I tried to go full CommonJS, but that makes Ink fail, because it contains a dep with a top-level `await`, which only works from ESM.

+If I remove `"module": "esnext",` from the consuming package's `tsconfig.json`, TS throws an error on every import to `@fixieai/ai-jsx`.

+If we have any `require`s, then the ESM-only build will fail.

+Is the CJS build completely useless as long as we're using Ink + any other Sindre package?

 ## TypeScript / `tsx`

 If you pass the `--tsconfig` flag to `tsx`, it needs to be before the entry point: